 Beckmann, who majored in Spanish and corporate communications, remembers how Art Professor David Richmond had students spend six weeks drawing, with compasses, protractors and rulers, before they could advance to computers.

-Nodding to Beckmann, Clifton says, “I look at her, and the advantages that she had coming out of school, but it was the same thing when I got out.
+Nodding to Beckmann, Clifton said, “I look at her, and the advantages that she had coming out of school, but it was the same thing when I got out.
 We had all the advantages at the time when we came out, too.
 It’s just that the world has changed.”

 For the record, you don’t have to hold a Simpson degree to work at Lessing-Flynn.
 The agency also employs two Central College graduates.